albelop/polymer2-migrator/README.md

 # polymer2-migrator
 **:warning: Important: this project is still a WIP and highly experimental.**

-Migrates a Polymer 1.x component to hybrid and/or Polymer 2.x component.
+Migrates a Polymer 1.x component to Polymer 2.x component (class based).

+## Installation

+    npm install -g polymer2-migrator

+## Usage

+    migrate-component <component_root_folder>

+## How does it work?

+The polymer2-migrator applies the following changes to upgrade your Polymer 1.x component to Polymer 2.x class-based component:

 ### DOM template
 - :white_check_mark: Remove deprecated patterns in the DOM module: `<dom-module>` using `is` or `name`.